zenkalia/dank/README.md

 To get the distance between two tags, try `User.tag_distance 'sexy', 'beast'`.

+If you want tag suggestions for a taggable based on what tags is already has, use `a.tag_suggestions` or `a.tag_suggestions_hash`.

 ## Config!

 `Dank.config` takes a hash.
 Options currently are: